Lai Gui

 Lai GUI

-I am a graduating student of Master in Physics at EPFL, Switzerland.
-I extract rare particle decay signals from billions-scale noise for CERN's particle collider experiments, and I want to bring that rigour to the financial markets that power tomorrow's discoveries.
+I am a graduating Master's student in Physics at EPFL, Switzerland.
+I contribute to extract rare particle-decay signals from billions-scale noise for CERN's particle-collider experiments, to study the fundamental structure of our universe.

 Python C++ AI Agents PyTorch XGBoost Scikit-learn Transformers Monte Carlo Simulation HPC Cluster Computing